kkbin505/Arduino-Transmitter-for-ELRS/README.md

 1. enter debug mode by uncomment #define DEBUG
 2. flash firmware to arduino nano
-3. open serial monitor at 115200 baud, and move stick full range within 20 seconds untill you see "Calibration Done"
+4. open serial monitor at 115200 baud, center stick and keep for 5 seconds
+5. move stick full range within 20 seconds untill you see "Calibration Done"
-4. comment //#define DEBUG and flash firmware to arduino nano
+6. comment //#define DEBUG and flash firmware to arduino nano
-5. test in bf configurator
+7. test in bf configurator
-6. done
+8. done

 ### 2022/4/6 Test branch